 It’s not easy to focus on many things at the same time.
 Instead of thinking what you’d rather avoid, introduce an alternative thought.
 When negative thoughts start filling your head, shift your focus and attention to something fun and joyful.
 This should naturally get rid of those negative thoughts.
 If you can make alternative thinking a habit, you’ll gain the capabilities to subconsciously avoid focus on the matters that stress you out.
 As opposed to an unwanted, counterproductive thought, voluntary alternative thoughts will likely not cause you any stress.

 An effective way to practice the three steps above is to “disclose” your feelings and thoughts.
 Many studies show significant positive effects on mental health when experiences, feelings, and incidents are shared.
 “Disclosure” mentioned here doesn’t necessarily have to be towards others.
 Our deepest thoughts and feelings can be expressed through writing or speaking out loud alone.
 A diary that no one can see or self-talking at home is sufficient enough for it to be effective.

 Forget That You Want to Forget

 When you repeatedly remember an event you want to forget, or when your mind is full of negative thoughts, please don’t force yourself to forget.
-This is counterproductive and will not help you.
+This causes counterproductive thoughts to fill your mind, and will not help you.
 Instead, try changing your experience into words and let them out.
 Facing yourself head-on may actually be the shortcut to getting rid of your negative memories.

 Kimura, H. (2003).
 Effects of thought suppression and effective strategies of mental control.
 Japanese Psychological Review, 46(4), 584–596. https://doi.org/10.24602/sjpr.46.4_584